 When we got back to the flat, we made plans for our departure for the next day.
 Tim was returning home to the US, while I was going to join Laura and Pearce on a trip to Granada, Spain.

-On the day we left, Saturday, February 3, I got this nice sunrise photo from the living room window:
+On the day we left, Saturday, February 3, I got this nice sunrise photo from the living room window of our flat:

 This is maybe the only pretty building visible from the flat.
 I had to wedge myself into an odd corner and hold my camera at an angle to get this picture, so I’m surprised it turned out as well as it did.